Cecil John Cadoux: Career

 Christian Pacifism Re-examined (1940).
 During the Second World War Cadoux's two sons became conscientious objectors, and also served in the FAU.

+Personal life

-He married Marguerite Asplin.
+Cadoux married Marguerite Asplin.
 At the time of his death, Cadoux was considering to write a book on the humane treatment of animals.
 He was a strict vegetarian.

+Death

-He died on 16 August 1947 at his home in Oxford.
+Cadoux died on 16 August 1947 at his home in Oxford.